parametrix/thebuildingcoder-archive/a/2070_orchestration.md

 ### Docs, Local APS LLM and Parallel Task Orchestration

+More API online docs, run free local open-source LLM queries on your BIM, and orchestrate add-ins in parallel on multiple servers:

 - [RvtDocs Revit API documentation](#2)
 - [Erik Gette on debugging and parallel task orchestration](#3)
     - [Revit parallel task orchestration on the server](#3.1)